How to disinfect toys and keep your child’s play area clean and free of germs, grime, and dirt.

 Other things to keep in mind:

-- Plush toys should be cleaned weekly if your child sleeps with them, or when needed if they do not interact with it daily
+- Plush toys should be cleaned likely if your child sleeps with them, or when needed if they do not interact with it daily

 - Baby toys that go into the baby’s mouth should be washed after each time they play with it